informalsystems/verification/spec/fork-cases/README.md

  of the Tendermint paper: https://arxiv.org/abs/1807.04938

- For the purposes of fork accountability, the faulty processes are partitioned into two sets: the Byzantine processes and the amnesic processes.
+ For the purposes of fork accountability, the faulty processes are partitioned into two sets: the Byzantine processes and the defective processes.
- While the Byzantine processes can demonstrate arbitrary behavior, including no communication, the amnesic processes send their messages but do not hold to the contract of locked values.
+ While the Byzantine processes can demonstrate arbitrary behavior, including no communication, the defective processes send their messages but deviate from the protocol in two ways:

+   - Equivocation: a defective process may send two different values in the same round.

+   - Amnesia: a defective process may lock a value, although it has locked another value in the past.

 # TLA+ modules